restful-api-description-language/RADL/README.md

 ## <a name="License"/> License ##

-Copyright Â© EMC Corporation.
+Copyright © EMC Corporation.
 All rights reserved.
 EMC grants rights under the Apache 2.0 license.
-See the `LICENSE` file for more information.
+See the [`LICENSE`](https://raw.githubusercontent.com/restful-api-description-language/RADL/LICENSE) file for more information.